| | | |

 Left-To-Right Progression

 Also, with pre-writing sensory trays, children are learning left-to-right progression, which is a valuable skill that sometimes goes unnoticed.
 Granted, left-to-right progression is natural to adults, but it is not intuitive to small children.
-Thus, a lot has to happen in their developing brain to move objects with hands, as well as move eyes from left to right.
+Thus, a lot has to happen in their developing brain to move objects with their hands as well as move their eyes from left to right.
 Practicing left-to-right progression is crucial since this is how we read and write in English.

 Tips and Hacks: